CesarChaMal/cleancodeExercise/README.md

 - v5 when you want the functional style but don’t need richer domain objects or async/registries yet.

 ### Recommended direction
-- Keep v6 as your primary approach.
-It offers the best trade‑offs:
+- Keep v6/v7 as your primary approach.
+They offer the best trade‑offs:
     - Strategy selection via factory or lambdas.
     - Declarative composition of behaviors at runtime.
     - Domain‑aware pipelines via RichOrder when needed.
     - Modern async via virtual threads.
+    - DRY, type‑safe pipeline wiring via DecoratorRegistries and Pipelines (v7).
-- Maintain small helper registries (like DecoratorStrategies) for consistency and discoverability, especially in larger teams.
+- Maintain small helper registries (like DecoratorStrategies/RichDecoratorStrategies) for consistency and discoverability, and use DecoratorRegistries + Pipelines where composition repeats.

-In short: v6 is the strongest and most maintainable version so far.
-It adheres to SOLID, enables open/closed extensibility, favors composition over inheritance, and leverages modern Java to reduce incidental complexity.
+In short: v7 is the strongest and most maintainable version so far.
+It adheres to SOLID, enables open/closed extensibility, favors composition over inheritance, leverages modern Java, and removes boilerplate with generics.

 ## Project structure